-- ▶ All documents are found by clicking appropriate links on the homepage of Canvas. - ▶ Suggested reading is optional, and is posted next to each lecture on the Canvas homepage. - ▶ You are free to choose whether to attend class in person or remotely via Zoom.
-Zoom links will appear via the Canvas Zoom plug-in.
-Zoom will be used to record lectures.
-I will try to check the Zoom chat every few minutes, but please remain muted for in-person lectures. - ▶ When I am traveling, I will try to hold class synchronously via Zoom; if this is not possible I will schedule an alternate (likely evening) time. - Standard university policies regarding appropriate conduct on campus also apply to this class, and can be found in writing on the course website.
+- ▶ All documents are found by clicking appropriate links on the homepage of Canvas. - ▶ Suggested reading is optional, and is posted next to each lecture on the Canvas homepage. - ▶ Lectures will be recorded via Zoom, so long as in-person attendance is reasonable.
+I will not reply to messages in the Zoom chat during class if it is being held in-person. - ▶ When I am traveling, I will try to hold class synchronously via Zoom; if this is not possible I will schedule an alternate (likely evening) time. - ▶ Standard university policies regarding appropriate conduct on campus also apply to this class, and can be found in writing on the course website.